 This post may contain Affiliate Links, which means we may receive a commission if you click a link and purchase something.
 Please check our Disclosure Policy for more details.

 If you’re a new home baker or trying to level up your home baking game, these are the only tools you need to stock in your kitchen for all your baking experiments!

-As much as I enjoy purchasing new gadgets and things, I find that there are a set of tools I always go back to when I’m baking.
+As much as I enjoy purchasing new gadgets and tools, I find that there are a set of tools I always go back to when I’m baking.
 The rest of them just collect dust on the shelves.

 Once you bake more and more, you’ll know the tools that you use the most!